canvas-medical/documentation/collections/_api/coverage.md

                 type: string
                 description: Type the reference refers to (e.g. "Patient").
           - name: subscriberId
-            description: The insurer assigned ID for the subscriber.
+            description: The insurer-assigned ID for the subscriber.
             type: string
             required_in: create,update
           - name: beneficiary